CloudLargeScale-UCLouvain/legacy-sql-migration/migration-tenant/README.md

 psql -h localhost -U camunda -p 5433 camunda < sequence.sql
 ```

 The system is running.
-You can connect webservers to origin or destination database.
+You can connect webservers to the tenant databases.
 To migrate a tenant with the _tenantid_ identifier, from the tenant database _db1_ to _db2_ you can launch the following commands:
 ```
 python migrate.py --describe # the tenant is on db1
 python migrate.py --migrate=tenantid,db1,db2